iyakovetskaya/Polarizing-News/README.md

 2. articles_data.csv

 Contains data for articles used in the project (except full text)
-- id - our project-specific id for the article
+- id - our project-specific ID for the article
 - link - URL of a given article
 - headline_main - headline of a given article
 - abstract, snippet, lead_paragraph, print_section, print_page, source, pub_date, document_type, news_desk, section_name, type_of_material, word_count,uri,byline_original,byline_organization - metadata obtained using NYTimes API (more: https://developer.nytimes.com/docs/articlesearch-product/1/overview)
 - nyt_id - ID specific for NYTimes
-- has_full_text - out indicator of whether we were able to obtain the full text for a given article (only these article are used in LDA)
+- has_full_text - out indicator of whether we were able to obtain the full text for a given article (only these articles are used in LDA)

 3. panel_polarization_full.csv

 Contains results from LDA and other metadata used for regressions.
 Has a panel structure with date, article
 - date_id - our project-specific id for a date (for which we have ranking data)
-- id - our project-specific id for the article (rows only for articles that are ranked at least on one list on a given date)
+- id - our project-specific ID for the article (rows only for articles that are ranked at least on one list on a given date)
 - rank_emailed - rank of a given article on a given day in the most emailed list
 - rank_facebook - rank of a given article on a given day in the most shared on Facebook list
 - actual_date - a date that corresponds to date_id

-...article-specific controls - metadata from articles_data.csv (or its derivatives such as the length of the headline)...
+...article-specific controls - metadata from articles_data.csv (or its derivatives such as the headline length)...

-- topic_i (for i=1,2, ...40) - proportion of topic i in a given article
+- topic_i (for i=1,2, ...40) - the proportion of topic i in a given article
 - t_after_release - time after release of a given article on a given date
 - gpt_number - polarization score obtained through GPT3.5

 4. Model files (LDA_final_40_topics, .expElogbeta.npy, .id2word and .state)

 Files specific to the Gensim package in Python.
-Save files for the model used in the paper, can be uploaded in Code/A2_LDA.ipynb.
+Save files for the model used in the paper, which can be uploaded to Code/A2_LDA.ipynb.

 5. Model/LDA_final_40_topics_summary_table.csv